> Mabry Mill on the Blue Ridge Parkway

 Mabry Mill taken 1977

-You can get an idea of the changes in the mill by comparing the 1977 photo with the 2009 photo.
+You can get an idea of the changes in the mill by comparing the 1973, 1977 photo and the 2009 photo.

 Black and White photo of Mabry Mill in late fall after leaves have fallen